CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 | ~~Chopping Food {RFX}~~   |  |    |
 | Small Blade                | 1 | 7d6 |
 | ~~Long Spear~~            |  |    |

-You may still assist any other roll with your vocation if it makes narrative sense aside from vocational skills.